cdimoush/ArtificialThought/README.md

 ---
 # Log
+## 2024-04-07
+The stripped down chat bot wrapper is working.

+Added drop down for selecting parameters and a placeholder to add microphone input back in.

+Focus now is finalize the cleanup pass then start building crew-ai plug in.

 ## 2024-03-21
 Ok made the 'artificial thought experiment' app.
 I want to nuke it now and make a generic chat bot wrapper that I can layer features on top of.
 I save the current work in a branch called 'artificial_thought_experiment'.